 - Plan a post-migration audit with your IT business assessment team to optimize rules and performance

 If a major problem emerges (inability to access critical services), you’ll need to roll back and reassess your entire migration plan.
-That’s why having a rollback procedure tested and documented is absolutely critical.
+That’s why having a rollback procedure tested and documented is absolutely critical—it’s your safety net when everything else fails.

 Fusion Computing serves businesses across Toronto & GTA | Hamilton | Metro Vancouver